Viv3k87/Lua-PNG-Encoder/README.md

  }

-This would represnt a 2 by 2 image with red in the top left, green in the top right, black in the bottom left and blue in the bottom right
+This would represnt a 2 by 2 image with red in the top left, green in the top right, black in the bottom left and blue in the bottom right.
-You may also add a 4th value in all pixels for an alpha value
+You may also add a 4th value in all pixels for an alpha value.

 NOTE: all color values must be integers from 0-255 or the module will error

 Heres the explanation of the arguments you must pass: